jhoelzel/jhoelzel.github.io/_posts/2024-09-02-kube-probesim.md

 categories: kubernetes
 tags: [kubernetes-problems, cli]
 ---
-### Building Resilience with kube-probesim: A Tool to Simulate Kubernetes Probes

 As the creator of `kube-probesim`, I wanted to solve a specific problem: simulating how Kubernetes applications handle liveness and readiness probe failures.
 This tool was born out of a need to quickly replicate real-world failure conditions like random probe failures, latency spikes, and failing external dependencies in a controlled manner.